mlatysheva/nodejs2022Q2-service/README.md

 # Home Library Service

 This is the third part of the development of a Nestjs music library application.
-The app uses `prisma` to query the databased and can do the following:
+The app now uses `prisma` to query the database and can do the following:
 - create and update the user
 - create, update and delete a track, get a signle track by id and get all tracks
 - create, update and delete an artist, get a single artist by id and get all artists
 - create, update and delete an album, get a single album by id and get all albums
-- add, update and delete a track, artist or album to/from the user's favorites In this part we added `prisma` and deployed the database to docker
+- add, update and delete a track, artist or album to/from the user's favorites

+In this part we added `prisma` and deployed the database to docker.

 ## The stack used
 - Docker
 - Prisma